OPEC coasts towards smooth deal with oversupply fear on hold

-VIENNA (Reuters) - OPEC, enjoying oil at just over $100 a barrel, looks set to keep its output policy on a steady course for 2013 - leaving clear room for booming U.S. shale supplies.
+VIENNA, May 29 (Reuters) - OPEC, enjoying oil at just over $100 a barrel, looks set to keep its output policy on a steady course for 2013.

 Saudi Arabia, its top oil producer, has already set the stage for a swift and easy deal when oil ministers meet on Friday and are expected to retain a 30-million barrel-a-day output target.